unoplatform/uno/doc/articles/faq.md

 # Getting started
 ## How can I try Uno platform?
-You can try uno using the [Uno Platform Playground](https://playground.platform.uno), the [Quick Start GitHub repository](https://github.com/nventive/Uno.QuickStart), or through our  [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).
+You can try the Uno Platform using the [Uno Platform Playground](https://playground.platform.uno), the [Quick Start GitHub repository](https://github.com/nventive/Uno.QuickStart), or through our  [Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).

 ## How experienced do I need to be to use Uno Platform?